Host a health talk at your business or organization

 PLEASE NOTE: I do not sell any products or services during these presentations.
 I do not solicit patients during these presentations.
 All attendees are eligible for a free 30 minute private consultation in my office.

-Here are some of the more notable locations where I have presented:
+Here are some of the more notable locations where Dr. Fastiggi has presented:

 • Atria